SulaimanSayyed21/h446Alevel/Readme.md

 ### Implementation of the design Part-A

-- In MVc architecture `views` represents the interface or the webpages that user can interact with.
+- As discussed above we are to use MVC architecture of express node module.
+In MVc architecture `views` represents the interface or the webpages that user can interact with.
 When users presses or clicks on these interfaces client initiates the request to navigate to a different page, this requests is handled by the MVC architecture using `routes`.
 Similarly what is to be done in response to the request can be handled by the `controller` components.
 - Express frame work makes our job easy to keep all these components of the web developing environment by providing us separate folders to keep the work modular while working behind the scene providing the logic to interact with each other.